Birds of a Feather (Billie Eilish song): Live performances

 Eilish performed the song during the 2024 Summer Olympics closing ceremony on August 11, 2024.
-The performance was part of the Olympic flag handover from the city of Paris to Los Angeles (who is set to host in 2028) and was recorded the day before at Long Beach.
+The performance was part of the Olympic flag handover from Paris to Los Angeles (who is set to host in 2028) and was recorded the day before at Long Beach.
 On October 19, 2024, Eilish performed the song on Saturday Night Live alongside "Wildflower".
 Eilish included "Birds of a Feather" as the final song of the set list of the Hit Me Hard and Soft: The Tour (2024–2025).

 Eilish sang the song with Finneas as the last part of a three-song set during the FireAid benefit concert to raise funds for victims of the Los Angeles area wildfires on January 30, 2025.
 They also performed the song at the 67th Annual Grammy Awards on February 2.